-NA Meetings – What are they, How Can they Help Me & Where Can I Find a Meeting?
+NA Meetings – What Are They, How Can They Help Me & Where Can I Find a Meeting?

 NA Meetings

-In support groups like NA people help each other cope with addiction while helping themselves do the same.
+In support groups like NA, people help each other cope with addiction while helping themselves do the same.

-“NA is a nonprofit fellowship or society of men and women for whom drugs had become a major problem.
+“NA is a nonprofit fellowship or society of men and women for whom drugs have become a major problem.
 We … meet regularly to help each other stay clean. … We are not interested in what or how much you used … but only in what you want to do about your problem and how we can help.”

-• the kind drug addiction
+• The specific type of drug addiction

-• status of addiction
+• The status of the addiction

-• time served to the addiction
+• Time devoted to the addiction

-According to Narcotics Anonymous, “The primary service provided by Narcotics Anonymous is the NA group meeting”.
+According to Narcotics Anonymous, “The primary service provided by Narcotics Anonymous is the NA group meeting.”

 Don’t wait Until It’s Too Late.